Gene Regulatory Network (GRN) Reconstruction

 The GRN reconstruction module allows to identify candidate gene regulatory relationships, by analyzing cross-sectional, observational data.
 We refer to these relationships as "candidate" to underline that this type of analysis does not provide definitive evidence for the existence of regulatory relationship between genes.
 Experimental evidence (e.g., knock-out experiments) are needed in order to obtain a confirmation.

-Using the "Select Cells" button, you can choose the observations to use as input.
+Using the "Select observations" button, you can choose the observations to use as input.
 For more information see the section on Cell/sample selection.

 It is strongly advised to use normalized data, as well as to ensuring that any batch effect has been removed from the data.